Quick navigation:

 Packaging focus Google profile Calls & direction taps Watch for small bumps after swapping photo.

-Dietary/allergen highlight Website menu Time on page & complaints Fewer surprise-allergen complaints is a win.
+Dietary/allergen highlight Website menu Time on page & complaints Fewer surprise-allergen complaints.
+That’s a win.

 You can log this in a simple spreadsheet once a week.
-As HubSpot’s marketing trends report points out, marketers increasingly prioritize data that ties to pipeline and revenue over vanity metrics; operators can steal that mindset in a lighter form.
+HubSpot’s marketing trends report points out a shift.
+Marketers now prioritize data that ties to pipeline and revenue.
+They care less about vanity metrics.
+Operators can steal that mindset.
+Use it in a lighter form.

 Run small, focused tests